Catamaran Charter Bahamas

 Frequently Asked Questions

-Do you have to pay a deposit when hiring a Catamaran in the Bahamas?
+Do you have to pay a deposit when renting a Catamaran in the Bahamas?

 What happens if my Catamaran breaks down?